Vasileios20/JobAppTracker/README.md

 - [The Dream Team](#the-dream-team)
 - [License](#license)

+# User Stories

+1. **As a job seeker**, I want to enter my job title so that I can generate relevant interview questions tailored to my role.

+2. **As a job seeker**, I want to view a list of generated interview questions after submitting my job title.

+3. **As a job seeker**, I want to provide my answers to the generated questions and submit them for evaluation.

+4. **As a user**, I want to see AI-generated feedback on my answers.

+5. **As a user**, I want to revisit previously generated questions and answers.

+6. **As an administrator**, I want to manage user submissions and feedback.

+7. **As a new user**, I want an intuitive interface that guides me through the process.

+8. **As a user**, I want to receive success messages after successfully generating questions or submitting answers.

 ## Features

 - **Application Tracking**: Keep tabs on your job applications like a pro stalker (but legal and for your own stuff).